Reggie Jordan

 In his NBA career, Jordan played in 186 games.
-On February 3, 1994 as a member of the Lakers, Jordan scored a career high 28 points versus the Utah Jazz.
-Jordan finished his professional career playing in Mexico top League LNBP from 2004-2010 before retiring.
-Jordan then became Head coach for Fuerza Regia of Monterrey 2010-2013.
+On February 3, 1994, in his fifth NBA game, Jordan scored a career-high 28 points for the Lakers versus the Utah Jazz while on a 10-day contract.
+Jordan was selected to the All-CBA First Team and All-Defensive Team in 1996.
+He was part of the inaugural roster of the Rayos de Hermosillo in 2009.
+Jordan finished his professional career playing five seasons in Mexico before retiring in May 2010.